b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

 ```

 We begin by copying and pasting `getUniquePairs` from
 @sec:compare_contin_data_ex4_solution.
-We use it in `get2x2Dfs`.
-First we get
+We will use it in `get2x2Dfs`.
+First we
-unique pairs of rows (`rPairs`).
-Then we get unique pairs of columns (`cPairs`).
+get unique pairs of rows (`rPairs`).
+Then we get unique pairs of columns
+(`cPairs`).
 Finally, using nested comprehension and indexing (for reminder see
 @sec:julia_arrays and @sec:compare_contin_data_paired_ttest) we get the vector
 of all possible 2x2 data frames (actually 2x3 data frames, because first column
 contains row labels).
 Since each element of `rPairs` (`r`) or `cPairs` (`c`) is
-a tuple, and indexing must be a vector, then we convert one into another using
+a tuple, and indexing must be a vector, then we convert one into the other using
 `[r...]`  and `[c...]` syntax (e.g. `[(1, 2)...]` will give us `[1, 2]`).
 In the
 end we get the list of data frames as a result.